 - Content Components: out-of-the-box content types include buttons, social media links, images.

 - Mobile Responsive: emails built in this builder will be mobile-ready, with a responsive design for any device coded as standard.
-What’s more, you will be able to
+What’s more, you will be able to switch between email previews for different sized devices (yes, no more rendering tests!)

 - Extensible content: similar to building Lightning Record Page Layouts (where you are able to use standard, create your own custom Lightning Components, or download partner-developed components from the AppExchange), the Lightning Email Builder opens up the possibility of adding more options to your component library (that is, downloading from the AppExchange).